Rush, New York

 Rush is a town in Monroe County, New York, United States.
-The population was 3,478 at the 2010 census.

-The Town of Rush is a suburb of Rochester located in the southern part of the county.
+The population was 3,490 at the 2020 census.
+The town is a suburb of Rochester and is located in the southern part of the county.

 History

-The Town of Rush was established in 1818 from the town of Avon in what was then Genesee County.
+Rush was established in 1818 from the town of Avon in what was then Genesee County.
 It was either named after the rushes growing along the creek, or after Dr. Benjamin Rush, a Founding Father of the United States.

 Geography

-The south and west town lines are the border of Livingston County.
-The north borders the town of Henrietta.
-The west borders the town of Wheatland, and the east borders the town of Mendon.
-Interstate 390 passes through the town.
+The south and west town lines are the border of Livingston County, with the town of Caledonia on the west and the town of Avon on the south.
+Rush is bordered by the town of Henrietta to the north.
+The northern part of the western border is with the town of Wheatland, and the east borders the town of Mendon.
+Interstate 390 passes through the town, with access from Exit 11 (State Routes 15 and 251).

-Honeoye Creek passes through the center of town and has been prone to flooding in recent years.
-The Lehigh Valley trail follows the creek along the former Lehigh Valley railroad line and extends to the Genesee River.